fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 requests.get("http://hanusovedni.sk", headers={"Host": "corpse.xyz"})
 ```

-Those weird requests were coming not from humans but from robots.
+Those weird requests were coming not from humans but robots.
-There is actually a lot of robots which scan all IP addresses that exist on the Internet
+There is a lot of robots that scan all IP addresses that exist on the Internet
 and find for vulnerabilities on websites.
 There are two groups of such robots:

-1. attackers who wants to misuse vulnerabilities
+1. attackers who want to misuse vulnerabilities
 2. white-hat organizations like The Shadowserver Foundation finding and reporting vulnerabilities

 ## Solution